-To learn more about what to do before, during and after an earthquake, see the US Federal Emergency Management Agency website
+China is located in an active seismic zone and can experience major earthquakes.
+To learn more about what to do before, during and after an earthquake, see the US Federal Emergency Management Agency website.

-The typhoon season in China normally runs from May to November, affecting in particular the southern and eastern coastal regions of China.
+The typhoon season in China normally runs from May to November, affecting southern and eastern coastal regions in particular.
+Air travel and other forms of transport can be affected.
 You should monitor the progress of approaching storms on the Japan Meteorological Agency and the China Meteorological Administration websites.

-See the FCO’s Tropical Cyclones page for advice about what to do if you are caught up in a typhoon.
+See the FCO’s Tropical Cyclones page for further advice about what to do if you are caught up in a typhoon.